Daniel Kraus Discusses Co-Writing George A. Romero’s Last Novel ‘The Living Dead’

 Horror Fuel: “What is your favorite aspect of the novel?”

-Daniel Kraus: “Let’s see… you know, I do like the way that it is divided into different groups.
-There’s kind of a fifth group with the autistic woman who works at part of the census bureau, she becomes the records keeper of the downfall of humanity.
-In comparison to the other groups, it’s the smallest by far, but because of the way she operates and the way she works and expresses herself.
-I find those sections to be very nice palate cleansers between the other sections.
+Daniel Kraus: “Let’s see… You know, I like the way that it is divided into different groups.
+There’s kind of a fifth group with the autistic woman who works at part of the census bureau; she becomes the records keeper of the downfall of humanity.
+Compared to the other groups, it’s the smallest by far, but because of how she operates and how she works and expresses herself.
+I find those sections to be very nice palate cleansers compared to the other sections.
 There’s so much action.
 There is so much going on.
 There’s a quietness in the Hoffmann parts.
 She’s completely alone for all those years.
 It’s an interesting contrast.
 It’s like with the coronavirus, watching someone distancing themselves year after year, after year, until they are completely dislocated from society.”

 Horror Fuel: “You have a great point.
 Her sections are very different from the rest of the chapters.
-It is a perfect time to release this book with the pandemic happening around us.
+With the pandemic happening around us, it is a perfect time to release this book.

-Daniel Kraus: “It’s funny, the original publish date was set for June 9th and has now been pushed to August 4th.
-In a way, this novel got shoved out of the way by an actual virus. hopefully, by the time this book does come out the real world will resemble it less.”
+Daniel Kraus: “It’s funny, the original publish date was set for June 9th and had June 9th pushed to August 4th.
+On August 4, Volley got shoved out of the way by an actual virus.
+Hopefully, by the time this book does come out the real world will resemble it less.”

 Horror Fuel: “Hopefully.
-You know, the first time I saw people fighting over toilet paper during this thing a horde of zombies was exactly what I thought about.
+You know, the first time I saw people fighting over toilet paper during this thing, a horde of zombies was precisely what I thought about.

 Speaking of zombies, how long have you been a fan of Romero’s and of zombies?”

 Daniel Kraus: “Well, I guess most of my life.
-I’m more of a George Romero fan than I am a zombie fan.
+I’m more of a George Romero fan than a zombie fan.
 I like zombies.
-He was mostly known for his zombie movies but he made a bunch of other movies too.
+He was mostly known for his zombie movies, but he also made many other movies.
 I love those just as much.
 Night of the Living Dead is the first movie I remember seeing.
 I was maybe 5 or 6 years old.
 I was a 5-year-old zombie fan, I guess.”

 Horror Fuel: “I understand.
 I started my love affair with horror when I was 9.

-I can’t really put my finger on why, but I have a feeling The Living Dead will be adapted for a film.
-Especially with it being Romero’s last project.
+I can’t really put my finger on why, but I have a feeling The Living Dead will be adapted for a film, especially since it was Romero’s last project.
 Am I right?”

 Daniel Kraus: “That’s a fair question.
-I can tell you right now that I can’t tell you anything specific.
-Obviously there is some interest with it being Romero’s last word on zombies.”
+I can’t tell you anything specific right now.
+There is some interest in it being Romero’s last word on zombies.”

 Horror Fuel: “After I got a few chapters in, I knew it had to have one.”